-In this Section we describe our fitting methodology and the steps in which the various attenuation and absorption correction from Section \ref{sec:fitting} are applied.
-The X-ray luminosities used in the fitting analysis are corrected for both intrinsic and the Milky Way absorption \citep{Wilkes2013}.
-We correct the X-ray emission in advance for the gas absorption since we have no independent way to estimate this beyond the X-ray data.
-Additionally, the photometry at UV--NIR wavelengths are corrected for the Milky Way absorption (see Section \ref{sec:dered}).
+In this Section, we describe our fitting methodology and the steps in which the various attenuation and absorption corrections from Section \ref{sec:dered} are applied.

-Given that our sample consists of radio-loud quasars, AGN emission dominates that of the host galaxy over most of the SED.
-Therefore, we allow the contribution of the AGN to the photometry to vary from 95\% to 65\% (in bins of 5\%) at submm to UV wavelengths (at radio and X-ray wavelengths the host galaxy contribution is orders of magnitude smaller than the AGN).
-The AGN components dominating at submm to UV wavelengths , torus and accretion disk, are allowed to vary independently from each other.
-The range of normalization of the contribution of the AGN components results in an iterative process in which the steps below are followed:
+In radio-loud quasars, AGN emission dominates that of the host galaxy over most of the SED.
+Therefore, we allowed the contribution of the AGN to the photometry at submm to UV wavelengths to vary from 95\% to 65\% (in bins of 5\%) of the total.
+At radio and X-ray wavelengths, the host galaxy contribution is orders of magnitude smaller than the AGN.
+At IR to UV wavelengths, torus and accretion disk emission, which dominate the SED, were allowed to vary independently from one another. \reff{The variation of the AGN components contributions results in an iterative process:}

-{\sl Step 1:} We start the fitting procedure by determining the template from \sieb\ which best fits the photometry associated with the AGN at NIR--FIR wavelengths. \citeauthor{Siebenmorgen2015}'s templates are normalized to a primary AGN of the luminosity of $\textrm 10^{11}\,L_{\odot}$ (Section \ref{sec:torus}).
-Therefore to fit our quasars, we integrate the AGN luminosity within the range of 2--45\,\um in rest-frame (at which wavelengths the torus is the dominant radiation source) and normalize the torus templates according to this integrated luminosity.
-We determine the best-fit torus using $\chi^{2}$ minimization.
+{\sl Step 1:} The fitting procedure starts by determining the torus templates which best fit the photometry associated with the AGN at IR wavelengths.
+The torus templates of Siebenmorgen et al. are normalized to an AGN of luminosity $\rm 10^{11}\,L_{\odot}$ (Section \ref{sec:torus}). \reff{Therefore, we integrate the luminosity of each AGN within the range of 2--45\,\um (rest-frame) and normalize the torus templates according to this integrated luminosity for each source.} We then determine the best-fit torus model using $\chi^{2}$ minimization.

-{\sl Step 2:} We correct the optical-UV photometry associated with the accretion disk for the torus reddening implementing the correction factor obtained from equation \ref{eq:torus_corr}.
-To do this we assume the line-of-sight to the accretion disk is the same as that for the torus.
-Considering that AGN are known to vary and the fact that some of sources are missing UV photometry, the accretion disks templates are normalized to the average flux in the 0.2--0.9 \um (rest-frame) band.
-We identify the best-fit accretion disk template via $\chi^{2}$ minimization.
+{\sl Step 2:} We corrected the visible--UV photometry associated with the accretion disk for the torus reddening, implementing the correction factor obtained from equation \ref{eq:torus_corr}.
+To do this, we assumed the line-of-sight to the accretion disk is the same as that for the torus. \reff{We then fitted the accretion disk templates, built for this sample (see Section \ref{sec:AD}), to the visible-UV and X-ray photometry and identified the best-fit accretion disk template via $\chi^{2}$ minimization.}